Title

 5. Immediate Vacation Fee

-Pursuant to Section 8.70.080, where a tenant is required to vacate with fewer than thirty (30) days’ notice, the landlord shall pay an additional $1,000 immediate vacation fee per rental housing unit.
-This fee is in addition to any temporary or permanent relocation payment and shall be paid directly to the tenant within twenty-four (24) hours of the displacement event.
+Pursuant to Section 8.70.080, where a tenant is required to vacate with fewer than thirty (30) days’ notice, the landlord shall pay an additional One Thousand Dollars ($1,000) as an immediate vacation fee per rental housing unit.
+This fee is in addition to any temporary or permanent relocation assistance and shall be paid directly to the tenant within twenty-four (24) hours of the displacement event.

 6. Right to Amend or Modify

-Temporary and Permanent relocation fees described above for per diem rates shall reflect current per diem rates established by GSA at the time of the displacement event and shall incorporate all annual adjustments issued by GSA.
+Temporary and permanent relocation assistance described above utilizing per diem rates shall reflect current per diem rates established by GSA at the time of the displacement event and shall incorporate all annual adjustments issued by GSA.

-City Council shall reserve the right to review, modify, or amend the relocation assistance and related fees established by this Resolution, as the Council deems necessary or appropriate.
+The City Council reserves the right to review, modify, or amend the relocation assistance and related fees established by this Resolution, as the Council deems necessary or appropriate.

 All modifications or amendments shall be established by City Council resolution.